 In extreme heat, not only is your pool water evaporating at a faster rate, but so are your pool chemicals.
 Throw in a few rain storms, sunshine, sun-tanning products, your children, and your furry friends who love to swim, and then surprise... your water chemistry is out of whack!
-Tell-tale signs of this condition include cloudy water and algae blooms, and pool maintenance is essential to keeping these conditions in check.
+Tell-tale signs of this condition include cloudy water and algae blooms, and pool maintenance and pool cleaning is essential to keeping these conditions in check.

-Proper pool maintenance requires adhering to a scheduled pool cleaning and maintenance regiment.
+Proper pool maintenance requires adhering to a scheduled pool cleaning and maintenance regimen.
 Here in the Lowcountry, certain times of the year will call for more attention to your pool than others.
 This means adding on a couple of additional days of pool maintenance after weather events occur so you can properly monitor your pool water chemistry, etc. and address whatever it requires.

 What’s a pool owner to do?
 Our Charleston pool contractors are glad you asked!
 Here’s a list of what you should be doing if you maintain your own pool or even if your pool is maintained by a professional.
 If you have your pool professionally maintained, you should be doing some of these steps in between your scheduled pool maintenance program.
 Some more frequently than others: